Council books, journals, meetings, and Web resources help provide professional support throughout the many stages of your teaching career.

 See the resolutions on the NCTE website for samples of the form to follow in drafting resolutions.
 The Committee on Resolutions can provide technical assistance in development of a new resolution.
 The Committee on Resolutions decides which of the submitted texts to present to the membership.

-Resolutions must be submitted by October 15, 2020.
-Send resolutions, including a contact name, e-mail address, and phone or fax number, to Chair, NCTE Committee on Resolutions, 340 N. Neil St., #104, Champaign, IL 61820; fax: 217-328-9645.
-If you would like to submit your resolution by e-mail (email@example.com), please include the full name and NCTE member number for each of the five required members who support the resolution text.
+Resolutions must be submitted by October 15, 2021.
+Send resolutions, including a contact name, e-mail address, and phone or fax number, to the attention of the NCTE Committee on Resolutions Chair at firstname.lastname@example.org.
+Please include the full name and NCTE member number for each of the five required members who support the resolution text.
+Resolutions also can be mailed to the attention of the Chair, NCTE Committee on Resolutions, 340 N. Neil St., #104, Champaign, IL 61820 or faxed to 217-328-9645.

-Voting: All NCTE members are invited to attend the Annual Business Meeting and take part in discussions and vote on resolutions on issues of concern to the profession!
-Please verify your membership and obtain a voting card for the meeting by presenting your NCTE membership card at the door before the start of the meeting.
+Voting: All NCTE members are invited to attend the Annual Business Meeting, date and time TBD, take part in discussions, and vote on resolutions on issues of concern to the profession!
+Membership must be verified before the start of the meeting.

 Sense-of-the-House Motions: Sense-of-the-house motions are statements that reflect the opinion of the majority of members attending the Annual Business Meeting.
-They may be prepared at the Convention and offered for discussion and action at the Annual Business Meeting.
-A written text of such a motion should be prepared in triplicate and handed to the NCTE President or Parliamentarian at the meeting on Friday before the adoption of the agenda.
+They may be offered for discussion and action at the Annual Business Meeting.
+A written text of such a motion should be prepared in triplicate and submitted to the NCTE President or Parliamentarian at the meeting before the adoption of the agenda.
 Sense-of-the-house motions should be no longer than 50 words, not including background statements.
 Such motions, if passed, are advisory to the Executive Committee or other appropriate Council bodies.
 They do not constitute official Council policy.